 Previously identified with the Hindu goddesses of destruction, Durga or Parvati, in the transition to Buddhism, she acquired other characteristics.

-Reciting her mantra–oṃ maṇipadme huṃ–can bring about success in career, harmony in marriage and relationships, and academic achievements.
+Reciting her mantra–oṃ maṇipadme huṃ–can bring about success in career, harmony in marriage, relationships, and academic achievements.

 Cundi is easily recognizable as she has eighteen arms.
 Each of them holds objects that symbolize the guidance she dispenses.